 There’s so many possibilities within each of the categories I listed above.
 I know there’s a lot of people who are trying to make websites targeting this particular niche and have huge issues with it.
 I hope these examples help you.

-This isn’t my personal example, but it’s something that came to mind while I was writing it and just how many different ideas/products came up as potentially new things to add to a site: Let’s say the niche is kayak’s for beginners.
+This isn’t my personal example, but it’s something that came to mind while I was writing it and just how many different ideas/products came up as potentially new things to add to a site: Let’s say the niche is kayak’s for beginners (case study).
 You are making a site helping people get started with kayaks and want to provide them with resources, tools and products to help them understand it better.

 What products could you possibly review?
 In this example, I want to ask that you not look at my examples I came up with until you come up with your own.
 Use this as an exercise.
 Give yourself a minute.
 Really think about it.
 When you’re done, compare your results to mine.